pfmc-assessments/geostatistical_delta-GLMM/README.md

 =============

 SpatialDeltaGLMM
 * Is an R package for implementing a spatial delta-generalized linear mixed model (delta-GLMM) for use when standardizing fishery-independent index data for U.S. West Coast surveys.
 * Has built in diagnostic functions and model-comparison tools
 * Is intended to improve analysis speed, replicability, peer-review, and interpretation of index standardization methods
 * Will eventually be improved to incorporate informative help files accessible via standard R commands.

+Background
-This tool is designed to estimate spatial variation in density using fishery-independent data, with the goal of estimating total abundance for a target species in one or more years.
-The model builds upon delta-generalized linear mixed modelling techniques (Thorson and Ward 2013,2014), which separately models the proportion of tows that catch at least one individual ("encounter probability") and catch rates for tows with at least one individual ("positive catch rates").
-Submodels for encounter probability and positive catch rates always incorporate variation in density among years (as a fixed effect), and can incorporate variation among sampling vessels (as a random effect, Thorson and Ward 2014).
-Each submodel can also estimate spatial variation (variation that is constant among years), and spatiotemporal variation (variation over space which differs among years).
-Spatial and spatiotemporal variation are approximated as Gaussian Markov random fields (Thorson Skaug et al. In press), which imply that correlations in spatial variation decay as a function of distance.
-The tool incorporates geometric anisotropy, i.e., differences and rotation of the direction of correlation, where correlations may decline faster inshore-offshore than alongshore (Thorson Shelton et al. In press).
+* This tool is designed to estimate spatial variation in density using fishery-independent data, with the goal of estimating total abundance for a target species in one or more years.
+* The model builds upon delta-generalized linear mixed modelling techniques (Thorson and Ward 2013,2014), which separately models the proportion of tows that catch at least one individual ("encounter probability") and catch rates for tows with at least one individual ("positive catch rates").
+* Submodels for encounter probability and positive catch rates always incorporate variation in density among years (as a fixed effect), and can incorporate variation among sampling vessels (as a random effect, Thorson and Ward 2014).
+* Each submodel can also estimate spatial variation (variation that is constant among years), and spatiotemporal variation (variation over space which differs among years).
+* Spatial and spatiotemporal variation are approximated as Gaussian Markov random fields (Thorson Skaug et al. In press), which imply that correlations in spatial variation decay as a function of distance.
+* The tool incorporates geometric anisotropy, i.e., differences and rotation of the direction of correlation, where correlations may decline faster inshore-offshore than alongshore (Thorson Shelton et al. In press).

 Installation Instructions
 =============